chadbrochill84/LoungeSupplier/README.md

 Basicly it should look something like this if you are offering keys ( http://i.imgur.com/5fuQ9fo.jpg )

 ## How it works with betting
-Simply visit a Teampage and it´ll show up stats for each team.
+Simply visit a Matchpage and it´ll show up stats for each team.